davaya/openc2-jadn/jadn-v2.0.md

 representation-independent both as an object within a process and as literals exchanged among processes.
 Each collection type thus has two parts:
-* a **[semantic type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection variable used within a process
+* a **[semantic type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection value used within a process
-* a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of a collection value, constraints on collection elements, and the semantic type.
+* a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of a collection value, element constraints, and semantic type.

 Information modeling starts with the desired semantic type and then selects a compound type that represents a value using a desired literal format.

-### 4.3.1 Multiplicity Types
+### 4.3.1 Multiplicity Semantic Types

 [[UML](#uml)] defines MultiplicityElement as:
 > ... an Element that may be instantiated in some way to represent a collection of values.